Jerry Maguire: Legacy

 In June 2008, AFI revealed its "Ten Top Ten"—the best ten films in ten "classic" American film genres—after polling over 1,500 people from the creative community.
 Jerry Maguire was acknowledged as the tenth best film in the sports genre.
 It was also voted by AFI as #100 on its list of 100 Passions.
-The quotes "Show me the money!" and "You had me at 'hello'" were also ranked by AFI on its list of 100 Movie Quotes, ranked #25 and #52 respectively.
+The quotes "Show me the money!" and "You had me at 'hello'" were also ranked by AFI on its list of 100 Movie Quotes, ranked No. 25 and #52 respectively.